- Per-user services are created at logon and managed from Registry templates.

-En particular, Windows 10/11 introduced "per-user services," which are created at logon and deleted at logoff.
-They operate in the context of your account, are based on Registry templates, and support management via GPOs, security templates, and scripts.
-We will see what they are, how to list them and how to change their startup with GUI, PowerShell, CMD, GPO and Registry, as well as a detailed list of services per user and specific recommendations.
+In particular, Windows 10/11 introduced "per-user services," which are created when you log in and deleted when you log out.
+They operate within the context of your user account, are based on Registry templates, and support management via Group Policy Objects (GPOs), security templates, and scripts.
+We'll see what they are, how to list them, and how to change their startup sequence using the GUI, PowerShell, Command Prompt (CMD), Group Policy Objects (GPOs), and the Registry , along with a detailed list of per-user services and specific recommendations.

 What are services per user and why do they matter?

-When you log in, Windows generates instances of certain services exclusively for your account, and stops and kills them when you log out.
-Unlike “global” services, these run in the context of your user, which improves isolation and resource management; They cease to exist outside your session and do not run with system identities..
+When you log in, Windows creates instances of certain services exclusively for your account, and stops and terminates them when you log out.
+Unlike "global" services, these run within your user context, improving isolation and resource management; they cease to exist outside your session and do not run with system identities.

-Creation is based on templates located in the Registry, under HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services.
-If you adjust the template (for example, setting its startup to Disabled), Windows will still create the instance, but it will be stopped and locked when launched.
-It is an effective way to control the behavior of certain features on a per-user basis. without removing system dependencies.
+The creation process relies on templates located in the Registry, specifically within HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services.
+If you adjust the template (for example, by setting its startup to Disabled), Windows will still create the instance, but it will be launched already stopped and locked.
+This is an effective way to control the behavior of certain features per user without removing system dependencies.

-These services appear with a name in the format “ServiceName_LUID,” where LUID is a unique local identifier for your session.
-It’s common to see names like “Contact Data_443f50,” “Sync Host_443f50,” “User Data Access_443f50,” or “User Data Storage_443f50.”
-The fact that they have a suffix is not a mistake: it indicates that they are per user..
+These services appear with a name in the format “ServiceName_LUID”, where LUID is a unique local identifier for your session.
+It's common to see names like “Contact Data_443f50”, “Sync Host_443f50”, “User Data Access_443f50”, or “User Data Storage_443f50”.
+The suffix is not an error; it indicates that they are user-specific.

-To check them, you can use services.msc (you only see those of your session) —if necessary, reset the services.msc console—, PowerShell, or the command line commands with sc.exe.
-A key detail: the 64th bit in the ServiceType property identifies the service as a per-user type.
-That flag allows you to quickly filter them out with a script.
+To view them, you can use services.msc (you'll only see those in your session) —if necessary, reset the services.msc console— , PowerShell, or the command line with sc.exe.
+A key detail: bit 64 in the ServiceType property identifies the service as per-user.
+This flag allows you to quickly filter them with a script.

 # PowerShell: localizar servicios por usuario (bit 64 en ServiceType)